 Schizophrenia looks like fear, pain, and confusion.
 A cheap plastic costume will never come close to how it feels to have a hallucination breathe down your neck during class.
 To see a snake slithering up the bathroom sink, while you’re trying to brush your teeth.
 To smell a rotting corpse in your closet when you’re trying to go to sleep.
 The handcuffs, the chains, the mask.
 They’re all failed attempts to try on a life for a few hours that you could never imagine, much less survive.

-This article appeared on The Odyssey, The Mighty, and Niume.
+This article appeared on The Odyssey and The Mighty.